 Yours in appreciation

-The videos below show the extent of Andrew dysfunction and the results gained from use of the rocker device
+The videos above show the extent of Andrew dysfunction and the results gained from use of the rocker device

 Lady With A Chronic Ankle Injury